bltarkany/Crystal-Collector/README.md

 * Utilize global functions to minimize game logic needs.

 * Usage of onClick methods can be applied to any crystal photo of your choice.

+* Creating a win/loss game check global function allows you to call it in multiple locations.